ibm-cloud-docs/netezza/singularity.md

 # {{site.data.keyword.netezza_short}} external data sources
 {: #singularity}

-With {{site.data.keyword.metezza_full}}, you can use external tables to access and query **parquet** files that are stored outside of your database in data lakes.
+With {{site.data.keyword.netezza_full}}, you can use external tables to access and query **parquet** files that are stored outside of your database in data lakes.

 {{site.data.keyword.netezza_short}} supports the following external data sources: